posmikdc/posmikdc.github.io/_pages/about.md

 ---
 My name is Daniel Posmik [(He/Him/His)](https://pronouns.org/what-and-why) and I am a doctoral student in the Biostatistics Department at Brown University.

-Broadly, I am interested in causality, network analysis, and high-dimensional statistics.
-Currently, I work with Drs.
+My goal is to develop scalable and assumption-lean inference methods for high-dimensional networks.
+I find brain imaging applications, such as connectivity and disease detection, particularly interesting.
+Currently, I am fortunate to work with Drs.
 [Roee Gutman](https://roeegutman.wordpress.com) and [Arman Oganisian](https://stablemarkets.netlify.app) on Bayesian causal inference and machine learning methods.
-I am motivated by applying my work to problems in public health and medicine.

 Previously, I was fortunate to work with [Prof. Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.